Clerical re-check (service 1)

 What happens next

 We’ll email your school/college's exams officer when your clerical re-check outcome is available on e-AQA.
-If we find any marking errors, we’ll check the rest of the class’s papers for free.

 If there has been a mark change on one or more of the questions on a checked paper, you will receive a copy of the paper (to comply with the new Ofqual requirements to automatically provide the reasons for review of marking decisions) and a letter outlining mark change reasons.
 For the November 2019 exam series, these will be sent by post to schools and colleges.